Tags : Browse Projects

 Compare

-Claimed by Atlassian Analyzed about 12 hours ago
+Claimed by Atlassian Analyzed 1 day ago

 Jitsi (previously SIP Communicator) is a cross-platform VOIP, videoconference, desktop sharing and chat client.
 Protocols supported include SIP, XMPP/Google Talk/Jabber/Facebook chat, AIM/ICQ, Windows Live, Yahoo!
 Messenger and Bonjour.
 Other features include: Call recording, Call & chat ...
 [More] encryption, Noise suppression, Echo cancellation, File transfer, multi-user chat, Desktop streaming, Presence, Conference calls, Integration with Microsoft Outlook and Apple Address Book, Support for LDAP directories, Support for Google Contacts, On-line provisioning, Systray notifications, IPv6 support, Spell checker and many more.
 [Less]